isabella232/customer-success.en/help/customer-success/overview.md

 Learn about:

-* Building highly effective teams in an ever-changing tech landscape
+* Building highly effective teams in an ever-changing tech landscape.
 * Leveraging artificial intelligence and machine learning (AI/ML).
-See the benefits of real-world success stories from global customers using Virtual Analyst and Segment IQ to maximize ROI
+See the benefits of real-world success stories from global .customers using Virtual Analyst and Segment IQ to maximize ROI
-* How AEM can empower designers, content authors, and developers in your organization
+* How AEM can empower designers, content authors, and developers in your organization.
 * Key challenges Analytics teams face today and our recommendations to overcome them using strategies outside the Adobe Analytics UI
-* Successfully executing a data-driven personalization strategy while navigating the complex and ever-evolving world of privacy compliance
+* Successfully executing a data-driven personalization strategy while navigating the complex and ever-evolving world of privacy compliance.
-* Improving your subscribers engagement and overall success of your email campaigns
+* Improving your subscribers engagement and overall success of your email campaigns.

 And much more!